Atrone/Asor/README.md

 1. Be careful with your shots!
 Shooting drains your energy/size.
 2. Move around!
 You gain energy/size by moving.
 3. You get 2X points at max size!

+Excuse the lack of commits... this project was made many years ago before my youth brain understood the value of version control...